over9003/hello-world/README.md

 # hello-world
-my first repository. hope i can delete it later in this life
+my first repository. hope i can delete it later in this

 Hello, I'm going to rule the world.
 But firs I must rule The gitHub